 - Commencement.
 Cornellians cross a stage to collect their diplomas just like other grads.
 But instead of going alphabetically, they arrange themselves with groups of friends.
 And during the Baccalaureate service, they honor their four-years on campus with a litany of gratitudes.

 - More?
-New traditions in the making include the One Book discussion, Purple Bikes, Moonlight Cafe, painting the kiosks, Get Outta Town adventures, disc golf at lunch time, Pet Therapy Day, Purple Wednesdays, and many others.
+New traditions in the making include Moonlight Cafe, painting the kiosks, Get Outta Town adventures, disc golf at lunch time, Pet Therapy Day, and Purple Wednesdays.